-The various routes for academic promotion open to staff can be found in the Career Progression framework document both as an overview and the full document.
+The various routes for academic promotion open to staff can be found in the Career Progression in the Education & Research job family framework document.

 Three main categories are used when assessing applications for promotion: